-Chellaston Academy is an Academy within Peak Multi Academy Trust.
-All academies within the Trust are governed by the Peak Multi Academy Trust Board and Members.
+Chellaston Academy is an Academy within PEAK Multi Academy Trust.
+All academies within the Trust are governed by the PEAK Multi Academy Trust Board and Members.
 Mrs Anne Martin FCCT is the Interim CEO of the Trust, and Mrs Jaime Wainwright-Jones is the Accounting Officer of the Trust.

 Members hold the trust board to account for the effective governance of the trust and are tasked with assessing if the board is performing well and, as such are ensuring that the purpose of the trust, and its charitable object is being fulfilled.
 Members themselves have a minimal role in the actual running of the trust.
 It is the trust board, not members, who are the organisations key decision makers.

 The Trust Board have strategic oversight and have ultimate responsibility for the management decisions within the Multi Academy Trust.
 The Board’s key responsibilities are to ensure the quality of education provision and compliance with Companies and Charities law, along with ensuring that public funds are being spent responsibly.
 The Trust Board will meet as often as is necessary to carry out their duties, but at least three times a year.

 The Trust Board have established a Finance, Remuneration and Audit Committee which will meet a minimum of three times a year to ensure that the Trust is fulfilling its obligations around financial scrutiny, compliance and operational controls.

 The Chair of the Trust Board is Ann Witheford who can be contacted via the Clerk to the Trust Board, Emma Holmes: email@example.com